albert2828/coursera_ddo_final_project/README.md

 This project consist in a web applications, developed in R Studio's Shiny, together with the documentation of such application.
 The application is intended to predict the price of an used car with a random forest regression model.

 The data used for this project was downloaded from Kaggle Website and can be consulted in [here](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho).
+The web application may be viewed in [here](https://albertomacias.shinyapps.io/predicting_prices/).